-This Action plan highlights the planning process that would be supportive of and provide regular updates to the Contact Tracing Group, PHA Second Wave Planning Group and PHA Health Improvement Recovery Plan.
-It is divided into three sections: Early Intervention/Prevention, Reaction to identification of clusters and Other Factors eg Racism, ethnic monitoring, sensitivities in local communities etc. An action log will be generated for the purposes of highlighting the exact progress of overarching actions in the action plan.
+This Covid Response Action Plan highlights the planning process that would be supportive of and provide regular updates to the Contact Tracing Group, PHA Second Wave Planning Group and PHA Health Improvement Recovery Plan.

+It is divided into four sections: Early Intervention/Prevention, Reaction to identification of clusters, Covid 19 Vaccination and Other Factors eg Racism, sensitivities in local communities etc. An action log will be generated for the purposes of highlighting the exact progress of overarching actions in the action plan.
 The action log will be updated on a weekly basis.